SunnyChingSun/recipe-health-analysis/README.md

 - **Observed Difference:** 0.057
 - **p-value:** 0.002

-Since the p-value is less than 0.05, we reject the null hypothesis.
-There is statistically significant evidence that the mean `healthy_index` differs between the two groups.
+Since the p-value is **0.002**, we reject the null hypothesis.
+This suggests that recipes labeled as "healthy" **do** have a different (and in this case, lower) healthy_index on average, meaning they are indeed **slightly healthier** according to my nutritional scoring system.

+However, while statistically significant, the **magnitude** of the difference is relatively small, indicating that the label may reflect general trends but **isn't a perfect indicator** of nutritional quality.

 <iframe
-  src="assets/healthy_label_vs_index_perm_test.html"
+  src="assets/permutation_test_healthy_index.html"
   width="800"
   height="550"
   frameborder="0"
 ></iframe>

-### Interpretation

-Although labeled recipes tend to have slightly better (less negative) healthy index values, the overlap in distributions suggests these labels are imperfect proxies for nutritional quality.
-While the difference is statistically significant, its practical significance is debatable.
-This reinforces the motivation for creating a more data-driven health indicator.

 ## Framing a Prediction Problem

-The prediction task in this project is to estimate the **average user rating** (`average_rating`) of a recipe based on its nutritional attributes, ingredient complexity, and label metadata.

-### Problem Type

-This is a **regression** problem, as the response variable (`average_rating`) is continuous and ranges from 0 to 5.
+In this project, I aim to **predict the average user rating** (`average_rating`) of a recipe using features available at the time of posting, such as nutrition facts, ingredient count, cooking time, and health-related tags.
+This is a **regression** problem since the target is a continuous value from 0 to 5.

-### Response Variable

-- **`average_rating`**: The average score assigned to each recipe by users on Food.com.

-This variable was selected because it reflects user perception and satisfaction, which are critical to evaluating recipe popularity and success.

-### Features Used

-All features used in the model are available at the **time of posting** (e.g., nutrition facts, tags, and ingredient count).
-No user reviews or later-submitted ratings are included as features, to ensure proper data leakage prevention.

-### Evaluation Metric

-- **Metric Chosen:** RMSE (Root Mean Squared Error)

-RMSE is a standard metric for regression tasks.
-It penalizes large errors more heavily than small ones and gives an interpretable estimate of how far off our model’s predictions are from true values (in rating units).
-I chose RMSE over alternatives like MAE because it is more sensitive to outliers, which helps flag unusually misrated recipes.

-This problem fits within the larger theme of this project: understanding how nutritional content and health labels affect both perception and popularity of recipes.
+I chose **RMSE (Root Mean Squared Error)** as the evaluation metric because it penalizes larger errors more heavily and provides a clear sense of how far off predictions are in rating units.

+All features used—like `healthy_index`, number of ingredients, `minutes`, and health labels—are available before any user ratings are submitted, ensuring that the model does not suffer from data leakage.

 ## Baseline Model